DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Abstract

 \section{Abstract}

 In this work, we introduce \toolbox, a new \matlab{} toolbox for derivative-free global optimization. \toolbox{} collects various deterministic derivative-free \direct{}-type algorithms for box-constrained, generally-constrained, and problems with hidden constraints.
-Each sequential algorithm is implemented in two different ways: using static and dynamic data structures for more efficient information storage and organization.
+Each sequential algorithm is implemented in two ways: using static and dynamic data structures for more efficient information storage and organization.
 Furthermore, parallel schemes are applied to some promising algorithms within \toolbox.
-The toolbox is equipped with a graphical user interface (GUI), which ensures the user-friendly use of all functionalities available in \toolbox.
-Available features are demonstrated in detailed computational studies using a created comprehensive library of global optimization problems.
-Additionally, eleven classical engineering design problems are used to illustrate the potential of \toolbox{} to solve challenging real-world problems.
+The toolbox is equipped with a graphical user interface (GUI), ensuring the user-friendly use of all functionalities available in \toolbox.
+Available features are demonstrated in detailed computational studies using a comprehensive \directlib{} library of global optimization test problems.
+Additionally, eleven classical engineering design problems illustrate the potential of \toolbox{} to solve challenging real-world problems.
+Finally, the appendix gives examples of accompanying \matlab{} programs and provides a synopsis of its use on the test problems with box and general constraints.